-Some of the basic things to check are: mileage, oil and transmission fluid levels, coolant levels, and the tread on the tires.
-The following are the things which are often overlooked:
+Some of the basic things to check are mileage, oil, and transmission fluid levels, coolant levels, and the tread on the tires.
+The following are the things that are often overlooked:

 1. Leaking Oil: Checking for oil actively dropping from the car is the easiest way to see if there is an oil leak; however, the leak is not always large enough for this.
 You should look underneath the car beneath the engine for black crud covering the components.
 This build-up is a mixture of slow leaking oil and dirt and grime from the road.

 2. Rust/Corrosion: This applies to more than just the body of the car.
 Look for rust or corrosion especially around the bolts and screws underneath the hood.
 While nothing may be wrong at the moment with the components of the car, inevitably things will break down and need to be replaced.
 If the bolts cannot be removed due to rust and corrosion you’ll have to bring them into a shop for repair.
 This will often turn a small repair into a huge expense.

 3. Brakes/Rotors: Ask the owner if you can have a look at the brakes and rotors of the car.
 All that this requires is removing a tire which will reveal the pads and the rotor.
 Look to see how thin the pads are and also what shape the rotors are in.
 Brake pads can be easily replaced but rotors can be more expensive even when doing them yourself.

 4. Ball Joints: Push or kick the tires on the top to see if there is a large amount of movement.
 If the tires move more than a couple of millimeters then the ball joints may have problems and need replacing soon.